Sirumachinery/slate/source/index.html.md

 ### Variant1

 This variant is for older phones where payment is made by calling a premium rate number.
-You must use a mobile phone subscription from selected country and you can not be roaming.
+You must call from a mobile phone subscription from selected country and you can not be roaming.

 Countries | Testing in sandbox
 --        | --